Attraction of the Week: Southern California’s Marvin Braude Bike Trail

 *Do not bring with a bulky camera!
 You are going to want to take pictures, however, you do not want a big camera weighing you down.
 I recommend a phone or small slim camera like the Sony Cybershot.

 *Remember that you have to come back the way you came!
 Take this into consideration when deciding where to turn around.
-Although the path is pretty flat and easy, it is still a tiring long day.
+Although the path is pretty flat and easy, completing the entire path is definitely a major workout, not to mention time consuming!

 *Pack with plenty of easily accessible small snacks like granola bars, fruit, a sandwich, and salty chips or crackers.